aromanino/apiextender/README.md

 ## <a name="installation"></a>Installation
-To use **apiextender** install it in your project by typing:
+Install **apiextender** in your project by typing:

 ```shell
 $ npm install apiextender
 ```

-## <a name="using"></a>Using apiextender
+## <a name="using"></a>Usage
-This is an express module for nodejs and now we explain how to use it in you code to make your API extensible by plugin.
+This is an Express module for nodeJs.
+This section explains how to use it in your code to make your API extensible by plugin.

 ### Include apiextender
-Just require it like a simple package:
+Just require it:
 ```javascript
 var apiextender = require('apiextender');
 ```